 When it comes to design, we’re broad-minded, anti-rules, and all about mixing things up–but we do have a few firmly held beliefs.
 Considered living is what we’re all about–and that includes buying only what you need and opting for thoughtfully made goods over mass-produced bargains.
 Join us this week as we gear up for Earth Day with our Going Green issue.

-Above: In the days ahead, we’ll be exploring solar panels, sustainable design, and the best eco paints out there.
-On Wednesday, Christine leads us on a tour of this zero energy house in Germany.
+- In the days ahead, we’ll be exploring solar panels, sustainable design, and the best eco paints out there.
+On Wednesday, Christine leads us on a tour of a zero energy house in Germany.

 - Sarah shows us around an energy-efficient new loft planted atop an industrial building in Portland, Oregon, with design nods to its historic neighborhood.

 - Who wouldn’t want to sleep here?
 For this week’s Steal This Look, Izabella decodes the look of a lofted bedroom in Germany designed by Studio Oink.